 \subsection{``Doing More with Less''-- Incorporating Physics in Scientific Machine Learning}

 Domain-aware learning is a unique and critical task to scientific machine learning~(SciML)~\cite{Basic-2019-DOE}.
 Our work explores particular avenues of incorporating critical physics knowledge in SciML through the problem of computational imaging.
 Labeled real data is extremely valuable but also costly to obtain in scientific applications.
 Our approach provides a feasible and cost-effective solution to address the dilemma of data scarcity for deep learning approaches.
-Built on style-transfer approaches, we develop a method to synthesize physically realistic subsurface structure images that can be used to augment the training set and enrich the representativeness of the data.
+Built on style-transfer approaches, we develop a method to synthesize physically practical subsurface structure images that can be used to augment the training set and enrich the representativeness of the data.
+We have compared this method with several existing velocity model building methods in the Supplemental Material.
 Our approach has significant potential in that it not only leverages the existing large volume of natural images with diversified representation, but also accounts for critical physics and domain knowledge.

 Many scientific problems involve systems that are governed by complex physical laws.
 It has recently been shown in the literature that there is a benefit to accounting for those physics in the design of the neural networks~\cite{Raissi-2019-Physics}.
 We propose and develop a particular strategy to decouple complex physics phenomena into simple ones, which can be separately incorporated into neural networks.
-Comparing to those end-to-end strategy of incorporating domain knowledge, our mean of multiscale data-driven method better leverages the physics information, which results in significantly improved imaging results with much higher resolution.
+Comparing to those end-to-end strategy of incorporating domain knowledge, our approach of multiscale data-driven method better leverages the physics information, which results in significantly improved imaging results with much higher resolution.